awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-performance-insights-rds.md

   Default: alias/aws/rds

-  Description: \(Optional\) The Amazon Resource Name \(ARN\), key ID, or the key alias of the AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) you want Performance Insights to use to encrypt all potentially sensitive data\.
+  Description: \(Optional\) The Amazon Resource Name \(ARN\), key ID, or the key alias of the AWS Key Management Service \(AWS KMS\) customer managed key you want Performance Insights to use to encrypt all potentially sensitive data\.
 If you enter the key alias for this parameter, prefix the value with **alias/**\.
-If you do not specify a value for this parameter, the AWS managed CMK is used\.
+If you do not specify a value for this parameter, the AWS managed key is used\.
 + PerformanceInsightsRetentionPeriod

   Type: Integer